jovandeginste/jovandeginste.github.io/_posts/2016-10-28-upgrading-to-jenkins-2-and-pipeline.md

 The converted templates where never identical (parameters), so extensive testing of the new jobs by the code owner was obviously necessary.
 Against my expectations, most developers were actually very responsive to this major change in their workflow and were very cooperative.
 Some actually helped write part of the Groovy classes and fixed some bugs for me (I suspect they were really just happy to take a break from their usual projects).

 After the first week, half of the jobs (mostly my own) were converted.
 After the second week, about 75% of the jobs was using pipelines.
 The remaining jobs are still in the process of slowly being tested and converted at a slow pace.

+I'm working on some posts detailing the implementation of pipelines for our organisation.